 Nurture can’t be blamed entirely for our insecurities.
 Doubt may be born from a selection of naive comments, but its basis in reality gives it strength to endure.
 Sometimes I marvel at the retarded things that I do — for example, earlier in the week I missed my appointment to become an Australian citizen, because I misjudged the dates.
 I was able to easily reschedule, but the stinging embarrassment that I felt as I relayed the mistake to my friends and colleagues could only be numbed with bouts of humour, and pretending not to care about the fact that I’d been hopelessly inept — a languid smokescreen that disappears all-too-quickly.
 Attempting to quash our insecurities with approval is like trying to fight a Balrog with a rusty coat hanger.

-Long-lasting confidence and self-esteem can be gained not from the approval of the whimsical crowd, but from standing upright to the bounteous personal challenges that appear, lion-hearted.
+Long-lasting confidence and self-esteem can be gained not from the admiration of the whimsical crowd, but from standing upright to the bounteous personal challenges that appear, lion-hearted.
 As a frightened, skinny 20 year-old kid I went to Ibiza to try my hand at DJ’ing, returning with a head full of confidence after spending a debauched summer spinning vinyl in the Balearic sunshine.
 Every drunken cheer from the swarming crowd, every hand grasping at the neon green lasers, and every smile from my cocaine-ravaged Spanish boss was proof of my capability — a challenge initially terrifying, but triumphed over spectacularly, with a burning sensation in the groin area to prove it.
 15 years later, mustering the courage to hit the publish button on Medium yielded similar results.
 Who knows what challenges lay in the future, and the treasured confidence they’ll bestow?
 The social approval that tends to accompany an action is nowhere near as valuable as the personal achievement one feels when trying something difficult, and succeeding.
 Self-esteem obtained from the masses seems precarious, liable to dissipate at any moment.
 Hard-won achievement, on the other hand, is often entirely within our control, proving to be a reliable, tenacious source of confidence.
 The exhibitionists of Aldi are putting their money on a three-legged horse, when they could be entering the race themselves.
 They might crash spectacularly, faces in the dirt and moonish buttocks akimbo, or they might go for broke, straining every muscle in their bodies, and coming away with the win of their lives.